Oakland, Nebraska: History

 John Oak, an early settler, is the place's namesake.

+The Oakland Independent newspaper was established in the 1880s.
+Oakland-Craig Public School is shared with the nearby village of Craig, Nebraska.

 Oakland was home to the Swedish Basketball Classic from 1993 to 2006, which has since moved to Midland University in Fremont and changed its name to the Warrior Classic.
 Oakland has also been home to the Burt County Fair since 1913.